Dre Campbell Farm

 Next, collect the worms and add them to a new vermicompost bin.
 The leftover is what is called worm casting fertilizer.
 Use it on your plants.

 Another one is the cost.
-If you choose to buy earthworm fertilizer instead of making your own, you may find it a little more expensive than regular fertilizer.
+If you choose to buy earthworm casting fertilizer instead of making your own, you may find it a little more expensive than regular fertilizer.

 Takeaway